leowei08/WaterQual/README.md

 ## Motivation
 The Environmental Protection Agency sets the maximum contaminant level (MCL) to protect public health and this study investigates the nationwide drinking water quality by a water quality index constructed from water sampling data at community water systems.
 The analysis can help assess current drinking water standards.

+## Approach
+Normalize the contaminant concentrations with respect to their respective MCLs and summarize to obtain a water quality index for a water system.
+Conduct regression analysis to see how local demographics and system characteristics relate to the water quality index.

 ## Files
 [webScrapeSystems](webScrapeSystems.ipynb): Web-scrape all zipcodes nationwide at United States Zipcodes (https://www.unitedstateszipcodes.org) and use the zipcodes to webscrape the water systems info at Environmental Working Group (https://www.ewg.org) and store the data in a local database.